What it's like to live as a digital nomad in Sri Lanka

-As Australian and US citizens we were both granted one month tourist visas.
+As Australian and US citizens we were both granted one-month tourist visas.
 We applied online through Sri Lanka's immigration website, which you can find here.
-However, our plan was to stay beyond a month, so we had to visit the immigration office and extend.
+However, our plan was to stay beyond a month, so we had to visit the immigration office and extend it shortly after arriving in Colombo.

-*Note: You can extend your visa right away in Sri Lanka., you don't need to wait until it's close to expiring like some other countries.
+*Note: You can extend your visa right away in Sri Lanka, you don't need to wait until it's close to expiring like in some other countries.

-The extension process was confusing and long.
+The visa extension process was confusing and long.
 The immigration office isn't open on weekends either, so if you work weekdays, expect to spend almost all day extending your visa.
-Pay attention to any local holidays too, which could affect opening hours - we learned this the hard way.
-You can check Sri Lankan public holiday dates here.
+Pay attention to any Sri Lanka local holidays too, which could affect opening hours - we learned this the hard way and took a day off work to arrive to a closed office.

 The immigration office felt like typical South Asia mayhem at times.
 Staff were generally pretty helpful and will point you in the right direction.
 Most of your time will be spent in waiting rooms, but there is a little shop in the main area to grab a coffee and a veggie roti.